dmarket/dmarket-smartcontract/README.md

 ## How to test

-To run test, open the terminal and run the following commands:
+Open the terminal and run the following commands:

 ```sh
 $ cd dmarket-smartcontract